jangari/redcap_hidesubmit/README.md

-# HIDESUBMIT Action Tag
+# HIDESUBMIT Action Tags

-This REDCap External Module allows users to conditionally hide the Submit/Next Page button using an action tag @HIDESUBMIT.
-If the action tag is on any field that is visible on the current page due to branching logic, the Submit/Next Page button is hidden.
+This REDCap External Module allows users to conditionally hide the Submit/Next Page buttons on forms and/or surveys using action tags @HIDESUBMIT, @HIDESUBMIT-FORM and @HIDESUBMIT-SURVEY.
+If the relevant action tag is on any field that is visible on the current page due to branching logic, the Submit/Next Page button is hidden.

-The intention is that this action tag is used on descriptive text fields in which the respondent is informed that they cannot continue due to some reason.
+The intention is that these action tags are used on descriptive text fields in which the respondent is informed that they cannot continue due to some reason.
 For example, a user could create a descriptive text field that shows a warning message such as "You appear to have missed some questions!", and use branching logic to display this field if any of the required fields on the page are empty.
-As a result of the @HIDESUBMIT action tag, the presence of this descriptive text field will prevent the submit button being displayed.
+As a result of the @HIDESUBMIT action tags, the presence of this descriptive text field will prevent the submit button being displayed.

 ![Submit button hidden](img/hidesubmit_readme_1.png)